-Your pancreas is located behind and below your stomach.
+Your pancreas sits behind and below your stomach.
 It produces enzymes that are essential to digesting food.
 The pancreas also produces several hormones, including gastrin, a hormone that controls stomach acid production.
-The duodenum, the upper part of the small intestine, begins at the lower end of your stomach.
-It's in the duodenum, where digestive juices from the pancreas, liver and gallbladder mix, that digestion reaches its peak.
+Digestive juices from the pancreas, liver and gallbladder mix in the duodenum, the part of the small intestine next to your stomach.
+This is where digestion reaches its peak.

 Association with MEN I

 The pancreas is a large organ that lies horizontally in your upper abdomen behind your stomach. ...

 Although your symptoms may prompt you to visit your family doctor or a general practitioner, you'll likely be referred to a doctor who specializes in diseases of the digestive system (gastroenterologist) to diagnose and treat Zollinger-Ellison syndrome.
 You also may be referred to an oncologist, a doctor who specializes in treating cancer.

 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 Questions to ask your doctor

 Your doctor will base a diagnosis on the following:

 In treating Zollinger-Ellison syndrome, doctors treat the tumors as well as the ulcers.
 If your doctor can remove the tumors, then ulcer treatment may no longer be needed.

 In some cases, doctors advise other treatments to control tumor growth, including: